arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

  - **Cluster login password**:Enter password for cluster login(*default:sshuser*)
  - **Confirm Cluster login password**: Confirm the password entered in the last step
  - **Secure Shell(SSH) username**: Enter the SSH login user  (*default:sshuser*)
- - **Use cluster login password for SSH**: Check the box to use the same password for both Ambari Logins and SSH logins
+ - **Use cluster login password for SSH**: Check the box to use the same password for both SSH logins and Ambari Logins etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE2OTgyMTAsMTIwMTM3ODU5OV19
+eyJoaXN0b3J5IjpbLTExMzE3NTMyNTAsMTIwMTM3ODU5OV19
 -->